 CME/CE Accreditation & Designation

 Promedica International is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
-This activity has been approved for AMA PRA Category 1 Credit™.
+Promedica International designates this live activity for a maximum of 25 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Provider approved by the California Board of Registered Nursing, Provider #8495, Provider #8495.
+Provider approved by the California Board of Registered Nursing, Provider #8495, Provider #8495 for 25 contact hours.

 NCCPA accepts AMA PRA Category 1 Credit™ from organizations accredited by the ACCME.
 Please see the credit designation for AMA PRA Category 1 Credit(s)™ above.
 View NCCPA’s guidelines for CME here.

-Category 1 CEUs for perfusionists will be applied for with The American Board of Cardiovascular Perfusion (ABCP).
+Category 1 CEUs for perfusionists are pending approval by the American Board of Cardiovascular Perfusion (ABCP).
+Please check www.promedicacme.com for updated information.

 Registered Cardiovascular Invasive Specialist (RCIS)